-Getting to know you: A look at The King and I’s costumes
+Getting to know you: A look at the costumes in The King and I

 Set in 1860’s Siam, The King and I tells the story of an unconventional relationship between East and West.
 Centering around the relationship of King Mongkut and Anna Leonowens, a newly-hired governess to look after the King’s children, the pair have to deal with their many differences.
 These differences create a unity between the pair, forming a great admiration for one another.

 In order to create a wardrobe that married Eastern and Western styles together, costume designer Catherine Zuber thoroughly researched specific fabrics, colours and read into what people would have worn to produce a stellar wardrobe that perfectly captures the time period.
 In fact, Zuber won the 2015 Tony Award for best costume design for her work in The King and I. To get a closer look at the level of details in the outfits, here are some original sketches of outfits you can see in the show that were drawn up by Zuber.

 A behind the scenes look at The King and I